Welcome to Peacock White Collar Boxing.

 of Dominic who gave back a percentage of the tickets, I raised £1,100 for St

 Christopher’s hospice.
-If you have toyed with the idea of doing it, do it
+If you have toyed with the idea of doing it, do it,you won’t

 regret it.”